SamanthaPeterson/Computer-science-for-javascript-17/gist-template.md

 ### Anchors

-Anchors include symbols like a carrot and a $ at the end of the string or \A letter to describe word boundaries or the lack of.
+Anchors include symbols like a carrot and a dollar sign at the end of the string or \A letter to describe word boundaries or the lack of.
 The \letter means being a or end of a string.
 About anchors, an example of an anchor would be a carrot a $.
 Anchors or a way of telling you where you’re at, so basically, is it that start or the end? \A refers to the start of a string.
 It is probably important to note as we start to talk about anything to do with regex that regex can vary a little bit depending on which language you are looking at.
 Some characters are the same across multiple languages and have the same meaning, but that is not true for all of them, so it is to find good references.
 In the documentation I looked at, some symbols or characters or tokens had notes with them saying all engines except JavaScript or this with the exception of Ruby or all of these are the same depending on the language, so it is important to watch out for that.
 Quantifiers